carlynorama/SwiftLIBPNG/README.md

 SwiftLIBPNG offers static functions for the creation of PNG files.
 Each of those functions has a file in the "Main Functions" folder.

+#### SwiftLIBPNG+SimpleData

+- `public static func optionalPNGDataForRGBA(width:UInt32, height:UInt32, pixelData:[UInt8]) -> Data?`

+Non-throwing, but libpng will crash the program if there is a fatal error.
+Uses a function & required Data creation callback to create a Data blob with properly PNG data.
+Can then be used to save to a file with no changes.
+As an experiment, uses Swift error callback functions... to reproduce the same crashing behavior that libpng does.

+#### SwiftLIBPNG+SimpleReading

+- `public static func simpleFileRead(from path:String) throws -> [UInt8]`

+Throws, but only based on initial file missing/no memory errors. libpng will crash the program if there is a fatal error later.
+Uses a single function and optional current-status callback to open a file and return an uncompressed UInt8 array of pixel data.
+As currently written it is up to the user to know ahead of time what kind of data that will be, although the header information is printed to the console.

+#### SwiftLIBPNG+SimpleThrowingData

+- `public static func pngForRGBA(for pixelData:[UInt8], width:UInt32, height:UInt32, bitDepth:UInt8 = 8)`

+Like `optionalPNGForRGBAData`, a single function again.
+Instead of aborting or returning nil, it uses sub-functions defined in `CShimPNG` and `SwiftLIBPNG+Throwing` to make a program that doesn't crash, even when there is a fatal error caught by `libpng`.

+#### SwiftLIBPNG+ThrowingData

+- `public static func pngData(for pixelData:[UInt8], width:UInt32, height:UInt32, bitDepth:BitDepth, colorType:ColorType, metaInfo:Dictionary<String, String>? = nil) throws -> Data?`

+Uses a `LIBPNGDataBuilder` class to reproduce `pngForRGBAData` for any non-palletized data pixel data.
+Adds uncompressed text info to PNG: User submitted, a "Creation Date" and "Software"

 ## Resources